valentijnnieman/curve/README.md

 # WIP

 This is still very much work in progress! :) I use Typescript with create-react-app to build the editor, and Redux to keep state.
-Pull the project, run `npm start` or `yarn start` and go to `/editor` to mess about with it.
+Pull the project, and run `npm start` or `yarn start`.

 ## Roadmap

 Here is some stuff I would love to implement next:

+* [] A tutorial/walkthrough explaining what does what
+* [] Filter blocks
+* [] Saving a 'project'
+* [] Cookbook recipes showing off cool synth ideas
-[] Better performance!
+* [] Better performance!
 The drawing of the connection lines is quite slow.
-[] Filter blocks
-[] Saving a 'project'
-[] A tutorial